 \subsection{Stage 1: Baseline Energy-Aware Refactoring}

-Stage 1 establishes another baseline by evaluating an out-of-the-box LLM's inherent capability to generate energy-efficient code, serving as a comparison point for the value added by the context-building, iterative refinement, and self-correction in later stages.
-We refer to this enhanced approach as the \emph{vanilla LLM}.
+Stage 1 establishes a baseline by evaluating an out-of-the-box LLM’s inherent ability to generate energy-efficient code, serving as a reference for the gains from context-building, iterative refinement, and self-correction in later stages.
+We refer to this unassisted baseline as the \emph{vanilla LLM}.

-A context-free zero-shot prompt instructs the vanilla LLM to refactor the source code for energy efficiency without context, examples, or self-correction assistance Table 5 in Appendix A. The generated code is compiled and executed once.
+A zero-shot prompt instructs the vanilla LLM to refactor the source code for energy efficiency without context or self-correction assistance.
+The generated code is compiled and executed once.
 If either fails, then the vanilla LLM attempt is marked as unsuccessful.
-If successful, then a power profile is captured and the code is evaluated by the LLM-as-a-Judge agent (\S~\ref{sec:llm-as-a-judge}).
-Code that passes screening and demonstrates energy savings becomes a candidate for the final solution and seeds the subsequent context-driven refinements in Stages 2 and 3.
-Otherwise, the source code passes to Stage 2.
+If successful, then a power profile is captured and the code is evaluated by the LLM-as-a-Judge agent (\S\ref{sec:llm-as-a-judge}).
+Code that passes screening and shows energy savings becomes a candidate for the final solution and seeds the subsequent context-driven refinements in Stages 2 and 3.
+If the code fails screening or shows no energy savings, then the source code passes to Stage 2.

-The same system prompt is used for all inference steps to ensure differences in results stem from LASSI-EE mechanisms rather than inconsistent prompting.
-The system prompt instructs the LLM to act as an expert C++/CUDA (or HIP) engineer refactoring code to improve energy efficiency (see Appendix A Table 6).
+The same system prompt is used for all inference steps so that differences in results stem from LASSI-EE mechanisms rather than inconsistent prompting.
+The prompt frames the LLM as an expert C++/CUDA (or HIP) engineer refactoring code for energy efficiency.